kyma-incubator/examples/cloud-events-e2e-scenario/README.md

 ### Create lambda

-1. Create the lambda definition in lambda ui using [lambda.js](./lambda.js) in the workshop namespace
+1. Create the lambda definition in lambda ui using [lambda.js](./lambda.js) in your Namespace
 2. Click **Select Function trigger** button to select an Event trigger, then choose **order.created**.

-## Runtime

 ### Publish the Event

 Use the certificate generated by the `./one-click-integration.sh` script to send a Cloud Event to the gateway using any HTTP client, such as curl, httpie, or postman.
 You can also use CloudEvents SDK.
 For details, see [this example](./example.go)

-## Verification
+### Test lambda

-To check if the lambda function was triggered properly, inspect the Pod logs in the `workshop` Namespace:
+To check if the lambda function was triggered properly, inspect the Pod logs in your Namespace:

 ```bash
   kubectl -n work logs lambdaname-xxx-xxxx -c lambdaname -f